bahramkhanlarov/Homegate.ch-scraping-and-data-analysis-with-Pandas/README.md

 |    1207 |   41.646907 |  904.179500 |   21.860883 |  100.052632 |
 |    1208 |   36.857806 |  909.245248 |   24.852548 |   88.071429 |
 |    1209 |   37.278602 |  999.223665 |   27.183622 |  129.666667 |

+## 3. Read Shapefiles and convert them to Geopandas dataframes

+Next, we would like to show the results of the zip code table above on a map.
+To this end, we first should be able to read the maps in Python.
+Maps are usually available in the shapefile format *.shp.
+Let's first download this shapefile map, and then I discuss how you could read this in Python.

+Download the Switzerland's zip- code shapefiles from Swiss opendata.
+I have downloaded the PLZO_SHP_LV95 from here.
+Extract the folder, and note the address where you saved the zip-code shapefile (called PLZO_PLZ.shp) .
+I put it in my data folder.

+Okay, now you have the shapefile.
+How would you read/manipulate this in Python?
+Luckily, the Geopandas library of Python, which is a powerful library used for geospatial data processing and analysis, has a method to convert shapefiles to geopandas dataframe: